Christian-Sajere/Machine_Learning_Model/README.md

  4)Logistic Regression

-You can RTeach me On my Website: ChristianSajere.com
+You can Reach me On my Website: https://christiansajere.com/